What Is Eosinophilic Esophagitis?

 How do doctors diagnose eosinophilic esophagitis?

 There are various ways that doctors diagnose EoE.
-These ways include:1
+These include:1-5

-- Biopsy.
-A doctor collects a small sample of tissue and looks at it under a microscope for eosinophils.
+- Biopsy – In this procedure, a doctor collects a small sample of tissue and looks at it under a microscope for eosinophils.

-- Upper endoscopy.
-A doctor inserts a long thin tube with a light and a small camera into your mouth and to the esophagus.
-This helps them get a clear look at your esophagus and search for any swelling, white spots, and inflammation.
+- Upper endoscopy – In this exam, a doctor inserts a long, thin tube with a light and a small camera into your mouth.
+They then feed it into the esophagus.
+This helps them get a clear look at your esophagus.
+They can search for any swelling, white spots, and inflammation.

-- Esophageal sponge.
-In this test, you swallow a capsule attached to a string.
-When it reaches your stomach, the capsule dissolves and releases a sponge that the doctor pulls out.
-On its way out, the sponge collects samples along the esophageal tissues.
-This helps your doctor establish the level of inflammation and swelling in your esophagus.
+- Esophageal sponge – In this test, you swallow a capsule attached to a string.
+When it reaches your stomach, the capsule dissolves and releases a sponge.
+The doctor then pulls the sponge out.
+On its way out, the sponge collects samples along the tissues in the esophagus.
+This helps your doctor determine the level of inflammation and swelling in your esophagus.

 How do doctors treat eosinophilic esophagitis?